This is Adam Zucker’s Page.

 I teach courses on Shakespeare and other early modern English writers at the University of Massachusetts, Amherst.
 There are links above to my CV, to a page about books I’ve written or written for, and to my less-than-academic musical endeavors.

 Recent news: I am a contributor to a new collection of essays and conversational responses edited by Subha Mukherji, Blindspots of Knowledge in Shakespeare and his World.
-My essay on Love’s Labour’s Lost was chosen by Peter Holland, retiring editor of Shakespeare Survey, as his favorite of 2017 in an open-access collection he put together that spans the 19 years of his work for that journal.
+My essay on Love’s Labour’s Lost was chosen by Peter Holland, retiring editor of Shakespeare Survey, for inclusion in an open-access collection he put together that spans the 19 years of his work for that journal.

 I am currently an Editor of English Literary Renaissance.

 A few of my published essays are available on my ScholarWorks page.